Layer and text styles

 - Select an object using the style you want to modify.

-- Create New Layer Style: Saves the changes to a new style.
+- Update Style (2): Saves the changes to the existing style.

-- Reset Style: Discards all changes that you have made.
+- Reset Style (3) : Discards all changes that you have made.

 Detaching a style

-Click the required object and select the Detach style command on the menu as shown below.
+Select the required object and click the Detach style button shown below.